6-Hour Program

 Why You Should Attend

-This year’s Institute will focus on key issues for attorneys who represent elderly clients or clients with aging parents.
-Experienced practitioners will discuss fundamental and evolving issues such as Medicaid eligibility; the new “Independent Assessor” process for obtaining MLTC Medicaid home care in New York; elder abuse; mediation and its use in elder law, guardianship, and estate disputes; veterans’ benefits; and ethical issues that frequently arise in elder law.
+This year’s Institute will focus on key issues for attorneys and allied professionals who represent elderly clients or clients with aging parents.
+Experienced practitioners will discuss fundamental and evolving issues such as Medicaid eligibility, the SECURE Act, personal injury lawsuits with a focus on seniors in nursing homes, using a geriatric care manager in an elder law practice, nursing home regulations and residents’ rights, and ethical issues that frequently arise in elder law.

-While the first two segments of the Institute will highlight New York law and practice, the legal doctrines and strategies explored by the presenters will have relevance for practitioners in other jurisdictions.
+While some of the segments of the Institute will highlight New York law and practice, the legal doctrines and strategies explored by the presenters will have relevance for practitioners in other jurisdictions.

 What You Will Learn